Always check for updates on start-up

 WARNING: Changing this parameter requires a restart of the application.

 This points to the location where Natron on-disk caches will be.
 This variable should point to your fastest disk.
-This parameter can be overriden by the value of the environment variable NATRON_DISK_CACHE_PATH.
+This parameter can be overridden by the value of the environment variable NATRON_DISK_CACHE_PATH.

 If the parameter is left empty or the location set is invalid, the default location will be used.